 I ponder the success of on-line journals such as FaceBook.
 Here we are allowed to write about our thoughts and our situations and have those on-line comment.
 I think that this younger generation has found its own version of the quilting bee of days gone by.
 The quilting bee was not really about putting a quilt together.
 It was a way for the women of the community to get out from their homes and get connected.
 They shared, they vented, they cried and they laughed.

 Though others can comment on our writings, our pictures and our videos, there is nothing like the face-to-face gatherings of friends.
-We are social beings and we need social connection.

-Beverly’s Hot Tips For Celebrating Friendship Day:
+Beverly’s Hot Tips For Building Resiliency and Celebrating Friendship Day:

 - Friendships can last a lifetime or be specific to a time in our life – however long, they are valuable.